Swydo/custom-integrations/docs/guides/helloWorld.md

 We recommend having some programming experience.
 Assuming you have the basics covered you could come a long way by looking at the examples we've made and generally just messing about.

-Besides that you'll need a supported version of Node.js installed.
-Many of us use `nvm` to install node, but you can also just grab an installer from the [Node.js website](https://nodejs.org/en/download/).
+Besides that you'll need a supported version of Node.js installed, currently that's Node.js 12.
+Many of us use `nvm` to install node, but you can also just grab an installer from the [Node.js website](https://nodejs.org/dist/latest-v12.x/).

 ### Initialize the project